 For anyone who is yet to try a Pilates or yoga class, they may appear as two sides of the same coin (in other words, the same), but allow us to enlighten you!
-While both disciplines have fantastic benefits for your mental and physical health, these two low-impact forms of exercise are very different from one another.
-Read on to discover the differences and similarities between the two…
+While both disciplines have fantastic benefits for your mental and physical health, these two low-impact forms of exercise are very different.
+Here, we’re happy to share the differences and similarities between the two…

 How they’re similar…